rakshil14-2/gatsby/adam1/src/blogs/sample1.md

 ---
-title: My first Blog post
+title: Sample 1
-description: This post is related to the gatsbyjs
+description: This is sample 1
 date: '2018-12-2'
 image: ''
 tags: ['javascript','react','gatsby']
 ---
 # This is h1

-## Why do we use it

 ## This is h2